 The Local Bus System

-I didn't have cause to use this but Aachen seems to have a pretty comprehensive local bus network run by the local company ASEAG.
-Buses seem to be frequent, the stops are well signed and within the city there are designated bus lanes to allow them to get about faster.
-At the time of writing (Sept 2010) a single fare is 2.35 Euros (which is good as far as Vaals over the Dutch border) and a day-ticket is 6.35.
-There are also various group tickets and multi-trip options, details of which are on the website.
+Aachen has a pretty comprehensive local bus network run by the local company ASEAG.
+Buses are frequent, the system is easy to use and the stops are well-signed and indicated from within the bus as well.
+Within the city there are designated bus lanes to allow them to get about faster.
+At the time of writing (July 2015) a single fare is 2.65 Euros (which is good as far as Vaals over the Dutch border).
+There are also day tickets, group tickets and multi-trip options, details of which are on the website.

 Note - Although the websiite is in German Google translates it pretty well.